-Each USG organization shall maintain perpetual and up-to-date accountability of all hardware and software (including licenses) acquired with federal or state funds.
-This also includes all supplier managed systems, products and services that accesses, stores processes, and transmits USG information assets.
-In the case of shared resource situations among two or more USG organizations, the hosting organization shall be responsible for this accountability.
-All assets shall be recorded in compliance with all applicable state or USG asset management policies and the Official Code of Georgia Annotated section 50-16-160 et. seq.
-Asset management shall include procedures for accountability throughout the asset's life cycle from acquisition to decommission, transfer of ownership, surplus and/or equipment refresh/upgrades.
+- 7. In the case of shared resource situations among two or more USG organizations, the hosting organization is responsible for this accountability. - 8.
+All assets shall be recorded in compliance with all applicable state or USG asset management policies8 and the Official Code of Georgia Annotated section 50-16-160 et. seq.9

-5.4.2 USG Information Asset Protection Requirements
+5.4.2 Information Asset Protection Requirements

-USG organizations must provide for the integrity and security of their information assets by identifying all information systems, products, or services for which that USG organization has ownership responsibility, and ensuring that responsibility for each information system, automated file, or database is defined with respect to:
+USG organizations must provide for the integrity and security of their information assets by identifying all information systems, products, or services for which that USG organization has ownership responsibility and ensuring that responsibility for each information system, automated file, or database is defined with respect to:

-- 1. Owners of the information system; - 2.
-Owners of the information within USG organizations; - 3.
-Trustees and stewards of the information; - 4.
-Users of the information; - 5.
-Classification of information to ensure that each automated file or database is identified as to its information class in accordance with policies and standards; - 6.
-The data processing environment is identified (e.g., geographic location, on-premises, cloud, or third party managed).
-Service Providers ("Suppliers") will provide services to USG solely from data centers physically located in the United States; - 7.
-Storage of USG data at rest will be located/stored solely in data centers in the United States; Suppliers will process USG data outside of the United States data centers only to provide services to USG end users located outside of the United States.
-The term "data center" herein is defined as all supplier facilities and those used by Supplier's contractors in which USG data is processed or stored; - 8.
-Identified assets are scanned for vulnerabilities, which are documented and mitigated or remediated; and, - 9.
-Systems, products, services, and associated data are formally managed throughout removal, transitions, and disposition.
+- 1. Roles and Responsibilities: 10 - a.
+Owners of the information system. - b.
+Owners of the information within USG organizations. - c.
+Trustees and stewards of the information. - d.
+Users of the information. - 2.
+Data Classification: Classification of information to ensure that each document, file, or database is identified as to its information class in accordance with policies and standards. - 3.
+Data Processing: Processing environment is identified (e.g., geographic location, on-premises, cloud, or third party managed).
+Service Providers ("Suppliers") will provide services to USG solely from data centers physically located in the United States. - 4.
+Data Storage: Storage of USG data at rest will be located/stored solely in data centers in the United States; Suppliers will process USG data outside of the United States data centers only to provide services to USG end users located outside of the United States.
+The term "data center" herein is defined as all supplier facilities and those used by Supplier's contractors in which USG data is processed or stored. - 5.
+Vulnerability Management: Develop and implement a vulnerability management plan that includes, but is not limited to, the following: - a.
+Conduct continuous monitoring to identify and verify the presence and effectiveness of implemented protective measures (e.g., vulnerability scanning). - b.
+Technology upgrades, which include, but are not limited to, operating system upgrades on servers, routers and firewalls.
+Appropriate planning and testing of upgrades must be addressed, in addition to departmental criteria for deciding which upgrades to apply. - c.
+Security patches and security upgrades, which include, but are not limited to, servers, routers, endpoints, mobile devices and firewalls.
+Application and testing of the patches and/or security upgrades must be addressed, in addition to departmental criteria for deciding which patches and security upgrades must be applied and how quickly.